The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “The issue you raised is outside our purview,” Brown said.

-“It’s something the CRC should be concerned about,” Bucco said about unlicensed operators.
+“It’s something the CRC should be concerned about,” Bucco said.
+He spoke regarding unlicensed operators.

 “It’s sort of surreal.
 I see society sort of falling apart,” Senator Mike Doherty (R-Sussex) said.
 “This is a decadent discussion.”